rabees/videocall-frontend/README.md

    _Users can join a room by entering an invitational code._

 3. **Homepage**: ![Homepage](screenshots/homepage.png)
-   _The homepage of the Study Buddy - Video Call application._
+   _The homepage of the Video Call application._

 4. **Built-in IDE**: ![Built-in IDE](screenshots/builtin-ide.png)
    _A built-in IDE allows participants to collaborate on projects._